 The Englewood United Methodist Church men’s group has been making these peanuts by hand in small batches since 1955, raising funds to help numerous community service organizations.
-Made in North Carolina. (more info)
+Made in North Carolina. (

 Enjoy the flavor of these peanuts straight out of the jar or use in your favorite recipes.

-The fresh peanuts are soaked in hot water for 20 to 25 minutes, drained, then deep-fried for 4 to 5 minutes in peanut oil, four baskets at a time.
+The fresh peanuts are soaked in hot water for 20 to 25 minutes, drained, then deep-fried for four to five minutes in peanut oil, four baskets at a time.
 The crew lays the peanuts out on paper to drain again, spreading them out in a single layer, then salts them, mixes to distribute the salt evenly, and jars them hot.

 Peanuts, peanut oil, salt